 Patients were treated with FLE according to the biophotonic treatment protocol.
 A thin layer (2 mm) of a topical photoconverter gel was applied to the face with the eyes protected by ocular shields.
-The gel wassubsequently illuminated by a multi-LED lamp delivering non-coherent blue light with a power density of 150 mW/cm2 and an optimized peak wavelength of 440-460nm.
-Illumination was done at a distance of 5 cm from the skin surface for a duration of 9 min.
-15-17,57
+The gel was subsequently illuminated by a multi-LED lamp delivering noncoherent blue light with a power density of 150 mW/cm2 and an optimized peak wavelength of 440-460 nm.
+Illumination was done at a distance of 5 cm from the skin surface for a duration of 9 min. ^{15-17,57}

-After each session of illumination, the exhausted photoconverter gel was removed , and skin moisturizing products for acneic skin was applied.
-Patients were treated with double FLE treatments (two treatments with a 2 hour break between treatments) once a week for 6 weeks (total of 12 FLE treatments).
-Double FLE treatments were repeated after 6 and 1months.
+After each session of illumination, the exhausted photoconverter gel was removed, ^{15,16} and skin moisturizing products for acneic skin were applied.
+Patients were treated with double FLE treatments (two treatments with a 2-hour break between treatments) once a week for 6 weeks (total of 12